 Continue south today into the heart of the Trossachs, the ‘gateway to the Highlands’.
 You will drive along the bonnie, bonnie banks of Loch Lomond, the largest stretch of inland water in Britain and framed by lovely mountain scenery.
 The landscape of this area has played a significant part in the history and literature of Scotland.
 It was the inspiration and setting for Sir Walter Scott’s major work, “The Lady of the Lake”, inspiring the first tourists to venture to Highland Scotland.

-Overnight - Cameron House, Loch Lomond *****
+Overnight - ALTERNATE for Cameron House Hotel, Loch Lomond *****

 Unfortunately it is now time to leave Scotland.
 Return your hire car and join your flight home.